On this page

 - can’t be used for its normal purpose, or another purpose the consumer told the seller about before they bought it, and can’t easily be fixed within a reasonable time.

-A business must not deduct an amount from a refund to take into account the use a consumer has had of the product.
 A refund should be the full amount the consumer paid for the product.
+The business must not deduct an amount from a refund to take into account the use a consumer has had of the product.

 Refunds should be provided in the same form as the original payment, unless the business and consumer agree otherwise.